Data Driven Web Design: How to Build Better-Performing B2B Websites

 Google now analyzes the mobile versions of most websites first, which means that it grades your website (which effects how high you rank in search results) based on how good your mobile site is.

-As a result, many businesses employ mobile-first design.
-This means that you design your mobile site first, and then adapt that design for the desktop version of your site.
 Doing this helps ensure that your mobile site is as user-friendly as possible, and that you’re showing Google the best version of your site.

 BACK TO TOP